TelluIoT/ThingML/compilers/README.md

 To run one specific test, simply put `useBlacklist=False`, and put the name of the test in the `whitelist` e.g. `"testDeepCompositeStates"`

+When everything is configured, simply type `mvn clean install` and have a cup of coffee :-)